nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 npm install @actions/core twit dotenv
 ```

-Once the application is done installing we'll create an `index.js` file inside of our repo folder and we can get stated on our code
+Once the application is done installing we'll create an `index.js` file inside of our repo folder and we can get started on our code

 Inside of the `index.js` the first thing we'll want to do is import our environment variables from the `.env` file we configured, we'll do that using the `dotenv` NPM Package we installed previously: